 Uzbekistan annually produces 35 million cubic meters of household waste.
 This is approximately 254 thousand wagons.
 Each citizen of Uzbekistan produces about 165 kg of household waste every year.
-About 25% of the average trash can is food waste, 5-10% is paper, 50% is polymers, the rest is metal, textiles, rubber, glass and more.
+About 25 percent of the average trash can is food waste, 5-10 percent is paper, 50 percent is polymers, the rest is metal, textiles, rubber, glass and more.

 The country's solid waste management systems are poorly equipped to meet current demand.
 Outside of Tashkent, only rudimentary waste management systems operate, the collected garbage is simply thrown into open landfills outside the village.